neo4j/graphql/CONTRIBUTING.md

 ### Linting

 This library uses eslint with AirBnb style.
 Please use either use a IDE or format your code before submitting a PR.
 The recommend setup would be VSCode and Prettier.

-## Submitting your contribution

-If you want to contribute a pull request, we have a little bit of process you'll need to follow:

--   Do all your work in a personal fork of the original repository
--   Create a branch (with a useful name) for your contribution
--   Make sure you're familiar with the appropriate coding style (this varies by language so ask if you're in doubt)
--   Include tests if appropriate (obviously not necessary for documentation changes)
--   Take a moment to read and sign our [CLA](http://neo4j.com/developer/cla)
--   Include a detailed PR description answering the; what, why, and how of your contribution

-We can't guarantee that we'll accept pull requests and may ask you to make some changes before they go in.
-Occasionally, we might also have logistical, commercial, or legal reasons why we can't accept your work but we'll try to find an alternative way for you to contribute in that case.

-## Got an idea for a new project?

-If you have an idea for a new tool or library, start by talking to other people in the community.
-Chances are that someone has a similar idea or may have already started working on it.
-The best software comes from getting like minds together to solve a problem.
-And we'll do our best to help you promote and co-ordinate your Neo ecosystem projects.

 ## Further reading